rewanthtammana/sigstore-the-easy-way/guide/rekor/compare-the-signatures-uploaded-to-transparency-log-and-registry.md

 ![cosign-store-signature-to-file](../images/cosign-store-signature-to-file.png)

-## Get the signature from transparency log rekor
+## Get the signature from the transparency log rekor

-Visit, [query transparency log](./query-transparency-log.md) section to read more on how to query rekor.
+Visit [query transparency log](./query-transparency-log.md) section to read more on query rekor.

-To validate if the signature is being uploaded to the transparency log during keyless signing, extract the `tlog index` from the above step.
+To validate if the signature is being uploaded to the transparency log during the keyless signing, extract the `tlog index` from the above step.
 We can use that index to query the public/private rekor instances.

 ```bash
 export tlogindex=7409998